hhaggan/Advanced-Lane-Finding/writeup.md

 Here is an example of undistorted image.
 Distortion correction is implemented in the distortion_correction in LaneFinder.py.

+![alt text][./Pictures/undistort_output.png]

 #### 2. Thresholds

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 146 through 202 in `LaneFinder.py`).
+Here's an example of my output for this step.

+![alt text][./Pictures/thresholded_output.png]
+undistort_output

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.